ManuelRamallo/HouseAdsTT/README.md

 # HouseAdsTT
-App that allows users to browse a list of house advertisements and view the details of those
+Techincal Test App that allows users to browse a list of house advertisements and view the details of those